 crankbaits can be great search lures to find active fish while covering water relatively quickly before slowing down to contact more fish on the spots with active fish.

 they are also great at fishing slowly and in an erratic fashion to entice reaction strikes from less active or neutral fish.

-one of the best things about fishing crankbaits is the ability to fish at specific and chosen depths to either be in the strike zone of suspended fish or to get close or contact fish holding structure.
+one of the best things about fishing crankbaits is the ability to fish at specific and chosen depths to either be in the strike zone of suspended fish or to get close or contact fish-holding structure.

-You can use either a baitcasting rod or spinning rod for crankbaits, and you will find serious anglers who use either based on personal preference.
+You can use either a baitcasting rod or a spinning rod for crankbaits, and you will find serious anglers who use either based on personal preference.

 The best option for rod material is fiberglass.
 Fiberglass dampens the blow of the hookset and helps reduce the issue of pulling the small treble hooks out of the mouth of the bass.

-For reels you will want to consider one with a slower retrieve and a gear ratio of around 5:1.
-The lower gear ratio helps you winch in hard pulling crankbaits with ease.
+For reels, you will want to consider one with a slower retrieve and a gear ratio of around 5:1.
+The lower gear ratio helps you winch in hard-pulling crankbaits with ease.

 It’s truly hard to pick one single crankbait to be the best, but it’s fairly safe to say that the top crankbaits on the market today are the ones that use truly unique and innovative features today.
-The reason for our top three choices are simple, innovation and effectiveness in catching fish in a wide variety of conditions.
+The reason for our top three choices are simple, innovation, and effectiveness in catching fish in a wide variety of conditions.